The best and recommended way to power the beacons of the indoor positioning system is to have a fixed external power supply.

 USB power banks are the simplest and the most straightforward way to expand the battery lifetime of Super-Beacons or other USB powered beacons.
 Notice the following though:

-External Battery-12V-5Ah-Outdoor is the simplest battery supply option for Industrial beacons.
-With default settings and 8Hz update rate it provides about 2 weeks of autonomy (depending on the mode and size of a submap).
-With different settings and with slower update rate, it can last for a year, if needed.
+External Battery-3.7V-15Ah-IP67 is the simplest battery supply option for Industrial beacons and Super-Beacons.
+With default settings and an 8Hz update rate, it provides about 15 times longer working time than the embedded battery (depending on the mode and size of a submap).
+With different settings and with a slower update rate, it can last for a year if needed.

 For those he really need batteries, we are offering customized external LiPol batteries.
 Then can be literally any capacity, voltage and and size.
 You need a 1 year battery lifetime – not a problem!
 5years? – not a problem either.

-Besides, pure mathematical calculations live too much room for uncertainty and a design to measure in practice in order to prove the validity of the results
+Besides, pure mathematical calculations leave too much room for uncertainty and a design to measure in practice to prove the validity of the results.

-It is possible to measure the current consumption of each element of a cycle and integrate.
-It is possible, but difficult still not very reliable, because:
+It is possible to measure the current consumption of each element of a cycle and integrate it.
+It is possible but challenging, and still not very reliable because:

-The best option in practice is to measure the real battery lifetime and extrapolate it keeping in mind underlying physics:
+The best option in practice is to measure the actual battery lifetime and extrapolate it keeping in mind the underlying physics:

-There are many affecting factors on the battery lifetime.
-The most affecting – the location update rate – already covered earlier.
+There are many factors affecting the battery’s lifetime.
+The most affecting – the location update rate – was already covered earlier.
 What else: